In this tutorial we will show you how to consolidate multiple worksheets into a Pivot table using Excel.

 So, we have Product A for the year 2013, the value; Product A for the year 2014 with a value, and so on.

-If you are in hurry we strongly recommend our free excel add-in.
-It’s not a complex task to consolidate multiple worksheets into a Pivot table and prepare data to create dashboard templates.
-We have to use same shapes for data sets.
-Using the drill down method our life will be easier.
+If you are in a hurry, we strongly recommend our free Excel add-in.
+It’s not complex to consolidate multiple worksheets into a Pivot table and prepare data to create dashboard templates.
+We have to use the same shapes for data sets.
+Using the drill-down method, our life will be easier.